peterkinget/MOSbiusCADFlow/MOSbiusTools/README.md

 ## Basic Steps to Create Bitstream Files

 ### From LTspice Schematic
-* create a LTspice schematic using the [LTspice Library](../LTspice)
+* create an LTspice schematic using the [LTspice Library](../LTspice)
 * save your design as a `.cir` file, e.g. `my_circuit.cir`.
 You obtain a `.cir` netlist for your LTSpice circuit by right clicking on the schematic, then 'View SPICE Netlist', then 'Save As'.
 * create a `connections.json` file:
   - `cir_to_connections -i my_circuit.cir -o connections_my_circuit.json -d`
-  - the `-d` is not required but will provide some output to review the conversion process
+  - the `-d` is not required but will provide some output to review the conversion process.
-  - you can choose your own filename for the json file, but a .json is recommended
+  - you can choose your own filename for the json file, but a .json is recommended.
 * convert the `connections_my_circuit.json` to a bitstream file with `connections_to_bitstream` -- see next topic.

 ### From Connections Json File
 * prepare connections file:
-  - You can create a connections file in your text editor by starting from [connections.json](./MOSbiusTools/scripts/examples_connections/connections.json); for each *BUS* list the pcb pin numbers that need to be connected to it; let's assume you save it as `connections_my_circuit.json`.
+  - You can create a connections file in your text editor by starting from [connections.json](./MOSbiusTools/scripts/examples_connections/connections.json); for each *BUS* list the pcb pin numbers that need to be connected to it [example](./MOSbiusTools/scripts/examples_connections/connections_Miller_OTA_pin.json); let's assume you save it as `connections_my_circuit.json`.
-  - Or you can use the `cir_to_connections` script described above
+  - Or, you can use the `cir_to_connections` script described above.
 * convert connections file to bitstream files:
   - `connections_to_bitstream -i connections_my_circuit.json -o my_circuit_bitstream.txt -d`
-  - `-d` is not required but will provide output so you can review the conversion
+  - `-d` is not required but will provide output so you can review the conversion.
-  - you can choose your won filename for the output file, but a `.txt` extension is recommended; besides `my_circuit_bitstream.txt`, `my_circuit_bitstream_clk.txt` will also be generated
+  - you can choose your won filename for the output file, but a `.txt` extension is recommended; besides `my_circuit_bitstream.txt`, `my_circuit_bitstream_clk.txt` will also be generated.
-  - the bitstream files can be used with the ADALM2000 to generate the digital programming waveforms (CLK and DATA)
+  - the bitstream files can be used with the ADALM2000 to generate the digital programming waveforms (CLK and DATA).